 So you're ready to roll your sleeves up and tackle this resolution issue.
 Let's say you already have an image on your computer and would like to see if it works for final print.
 There are several ways to determine this:

 Using Adobe Photoshop

 Open the file in Photoshop, click on the Image menu and select "Image Size".
 It will not only tell you the physical size of the image in inches or cm, but also the actual resolution in terms of pixels per inch.

-If you go to your folder, and switch to column view mode (third button from the left), then click on the image in question, you should see a preview of it in the far right column along with some details underneath, among which you will find the pixel dimensions of your image (width x height in pixels)
+If you go to your folder, and switch to column view mode (third button from the left), then click on the image, you should see a preview of it in the far right column along with some details underneath, among which you will find the pixel dimensions of your image (width x height in pixels)

 Right-click on the image and then select "Properties."
 A window will appear with the image's details.
 Go to the "Details" tab to see the image's dimensions and resolution.

 Once you know the pixel width of an image, some simple math can help calculate if the image will print well.
 Just divide the image width in pixels by the desired printed width in inches.
 For example, 2000 pixel image divided by 20 inch printed width gives us 100 pixels per inch.

 A common question we receive is "Can we just add more resolution?".
 This is a valid query and technically you can do just that.
 In Adobe Photoshop you can click the Image menu, select "Image Size" and just punch in bigger numbers.
 The problem here is that you are just using more tiles/pixels to represent the original, low quality image.
 No new details are added and all you achieve here is adding to the file's size with no visual improvement.A standard image @ 1000 pixels wide Same image zoomed in @ 1000% and with resolution increased 10x.
 Notice the pixelation and blurring.
 A better quality source image, zoomed into the same level of detail.